A guide to overcoming challenges in fundraising

 Relying solely on donations

-Over the past few years, we have seen the rise of the social enterprise.
-Organisations from Toms to Change Please have been providing consumers with something they want, whilst doing good and delivering on their social mission at the same time.
+Over the past few years, we have seen the rise of social enterprise.
+Organisations from Toms to Change Please have been providing consumers with something they want, whilst delivering on their mission and tackling social issues at the same time.

 Charities and not-for-profits are supposed to be the good guys.
 Instead of generating income for the sake of making money, they have a mission, a vision to make the world a better place.
 But in collecting public funds, charities must be on the straight and narrow.
 Thankfully, most of them are.
 Charities such as London’s Air Ambulance and Magic Bus UK are among Charity Clarity’s Top 10 Charities for overall financial health, accountability, transparency and accessibility – and they’re certainly not the only ones.
-It all comes down to being as honest and open as possible about your procedures and operations, not cutting any corners and taking a more considered approach to your donors.
+It all comes down to being as honest and open as possible about your procedures and operations, not cutting any corners and remaining considerate of donor expectations.
 Not doing so is risking a loss of faith and trust from your supporters and audience – the kryptonite of all charities.

 Ensuring compliance across the board